DonovanRay26/LeetCodeSolutions/README.md

 ## Solution Quality:

 1. Two-Sum (Easy): Not yet added
-2. Add Two Numbers (Medium): beats 25.64% at a runtime of 51ms
+2. Add Two Numbers (Medium): beats 25.64% at a runtime of 51ms (not yet added)
-3. Longest Substring Without Repeating Characters (Medium): beats 17.41% at a runtime of 395ms
+3. Longest Substring Without Repeating Characters (Medium): beats 17.41% at a runtime of 395ms (not yet added)
 4. Median of Two Sorted Arrays (Hard): Beats 99.98% at a runtime of 38ms
+5. Longest Palindromic Substring (Medium): Beats 42.51% at a runtime of 612ms (not yet added)
+6. Zigzag Conversion (Medium): Beats 24.30% at a runtime of 49ms